For mobile analytics tracking, here the key things should we take into consideration when measuring mobile platforms and the user behaviors.

 “They will change the world.
 What I’m most excited about is what the next generation of entrepreneurs can do on top of these Cloud platforms.
 What I do know is that the next generation of these leaders will be something involving mobile, local, social. ” — Eric Schmidt @ 2011 Dreamforce Event

-From analytics stand point, we should really pay attention to capturing data and connect the data to build insights around:
+From an analytics standpoint, we should really pay attention to capturing data and connect the data to build insights around:

 - Social: How is mobile platform attributing to social activity that is impacting the business

-- Location: Leverage location data to learn and bring insights to build better business strategy around physical location like store, people, services, unique interaction thru mobile, etc.
+- Location: Leverage location data to learn and bring insights to build a better business strategy around physical location like a store, people, services, unique interaction thru mobile, etc.

 - Mobile: Champion data around measures that are unique to mobility or mobile platform

-Hopefully that gave you some good sense of what to think to get started with mobile analytics.
-Here some links to popular web anlaytics vendors providing mobile analytics capabilities.
+Hopefully, that gave you some good sense of what to think to get started with mobile analytics.
+Here some links to popular web analytics vendors providing mobile analytics capabilities.

 Thank you so much for taking the time to read my content.
 If you've liked what I've had to say please subscribe!